sebastianotronto/emscripten-tutorial/README.md

   [localhost:8080](http://localhost:8080) running an example web page (require darkhttpd, see below).

+If one of the `run-*` scripts is missing, it means that that example is only meant to run in Node.js, or only as a script in a web page.

 The examples have been tested only on Linux, but should work on any UNIX system, and should be easy to adapt to Windows or other OSes.
 Pull requests are welcome.